kianoshp/SASS-Cocktails/README.md

 # Requirements
 Sass 3.1+

+# Installation
+For SASS installation information [click here](http://sass-lang.com/tutorial.html)

 Credits
 -------
-Some of the SASS mixins have been borrowed from [thoughtbot/bourbon](http://thoughtbot.com/bourbon/), which I have given credit where it is due...Thanks!!
+Some of the SASS mixins have been borrowed from [thoughtbot/bourbon](http://thoughtbot.com/bourbon/), which I have given credit where it is due...Thanks guys!!
 Tweet all inquiries to [@kianoshp](http://twitter.com/kianoshp).